 ARE purchases Excess of Loss retrocession protection on particular programmes to mitigate the impact of catastrophic claims and/or to manage accumulations of risk.
-In addition, inter-company Quota Share reinsurance is in place to mitigate the impact of attritional losses.
-An inter-company Stop Loss agreement is also in place to help protect the overall underwriting result against deterioration beyond a predetermined level.
+In addition, both inter-company and external Quota Share reinsurance is in place to mitigate the impact of attritional losses.
+An inter-company Stop Loss agreement is also in place to help protect the overall underwriting result against deterioration beyond a pre-determined level.